ledrui/Advanced-Lane-Lines-detection/writeup.md

 ####1.
 Example of a distortion-corrected image.

 Given these corners, the distortion matrix and distances are calculated using opencv and used to undistort images taken from this camera.
-The function `get_undistord()` in the cell 3 of the notebook applies the undistortion.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, Here how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

 After undistortion